 Beyond the baseline, specific roles get specific tools, chosen by the people doing the role, not by procurement.

 Engineering gets a coding agent.
 Claude Code, Codex, Cursor, GitHub Copilot.
 The choice belongs to the engineers, not to the CIO.
 The tools are stratifying by preference and the right answer is to fund whichever the team converges on, often more than one.
-Coding agent budget is the single highest-ROI line item in any AI program in Q2 2026.
+Coding agent budget is the single highest-ROI line item in any AI program in Q3 2026.
 Do not ration it.
-Claude Code alone is at $2.5 billion in annualized revenue because it works.7
+Claude Code alone is at $2.5 billion in annualized revenue, and Anthropic now holds an estimated 54 percent of the enterprise coding market, because it works.78

 Customer support gets the support-specific AI built into their platform, not a chat tool retrofitted into a help desk.
 Zendesk AI, Intercom Fin, Salesforce Agentforce as it matures.
 The integration with ticket history and knowledge base is the value.
 A bare chat tool does not have either.